The-Marcy-Lab-School/se-unit-6/lesson-2-fetch_api/practice/solutions.md

 **Exercise 2:**
 The `sendHttpRequest()` function helps reduce code duplication.
 In other words, using this higher order functions helps to keep the code DRY (don't repeat yourself).
 Without this higher order function, both the `getData()` and `sendData` would need individually parse the value of the response and individually implement error error handling.
 Even though the code snippet is a relatively small, using the principle of DRY through the higher order component can help code bases remain maintainable and limit bugs.

+**Exercise 3.**
-**Exercise 3.** The purpose of the header 'Content-Type': 'application/json', is to indicate to a program that the media type of the resource being sent by the http request is in the format of json data.
+The purpose of the header 'Content-Type': 'application/json', is to indicate to a program that the media type of the resource being sent by the http request is in the format of json data.
 These headers are conditionally rendered within `sendHttpRequest()` because the get request within `getData()` does not send along any data with the GET Request.
 Therefore, there is no requirement to send along specific headers.

 **Exercise 4.**
+Some consider this a downside of the Fetch API.
+The Promise returned from `fetch` won’t reject on HTTP error status even if the response is an HTTP 404 or 500.
+Instead, it will resolve normally (with ok status set to false), and it will only reject on network failure or if anything prevented the request from completing.

+**Exercise 5.**
 ```javascript
 /*Sample Solution*/
 const getRandomAdvice = () => {